 Notice the love hearts being projected on the floor around the cake table.
 The overall effect looked awesome in the official cake cutting photographs taken by the official photographer on the day!

 Another example is a setup I use at the Old Hall in Ely.

-In this case, the dancing takes place in a separate room to the wedding breakfast.
+In this case, the dancing takes place in a separate room to the wedding breakfast – matching of the colour scheme isn’t quite so important in this venue although I’m more than willing to work to any scheme you may have.
 As you can see, the dance marquee is black and starlit.

-And finally – this setup was designed to fit in a smaller space in a stately home.
+And finally – this setup was designed to fit in venues where space is at a premium.

 The bride and groom in this case didn’t want a lot of big flashing lights, and this particular setup was more than big enough to provide the sound and lighting for their reception.

-In the flesh, this setup was also more than adequate for the surroundings of a stately home whilst not compromising on the overall effect.
+In the flesh, this setup was also more than adequate for the surroundings their venue whilst not compromising on the overall effect.

 As you can probably see, I can tailer the look and feel of the disco equipment to suit pretty much any type of venue.
 I can certainly tailor the lighting to match any colour scheme (although black and silver are difficult as a couple of recent brides have discovered).